TalaoDAO/sandbox-doc/docs/source/introduction.rst

 crypto addresses : cf https://github.com/w3c-ccg/did-pkh/blob/main/did-pkh-method-draft.md

-Example of a proof of blockchain account ownership with did:pkh:tz as the DID method of the crypto wallet for a Tezos account :
+Example of a proof of blockchain account ownership verifiable credentials with did:pkh:tz as the DID method of the crypto wallet for a Tezos account (JSON-LD format):

 .. code-block:: JSON